Table of Contents

 While this formula can help an investor create a diversified portfolio, it’s still exclusionary in that it doesn’t include investing in foreign companies or companies in the financials and utilities sectors.

-Beyond that, there’s no certainty that an investor will see positive magic formula investing results in the form of above-average returns.
+Beyond that, there’s no certainty that an investor will see positive results in the form of above-average returns — as noted.
 Greenblatt himself says that there’s nothing “magical” about the formula and that it shouldn’t be considered a guarantee of investment returns or performance.
 As with any investing strategy, it isn’t foolproof.

-Finally, the magic formula investing strategy is meant to be a long-term one.
-For investors more interested in seeing quick results versus adopting a buy and hold mindset, day trading might be more appropriate.
+Finally, the Magic Formula Investing strategy is meant to be a long-term one.
+For investors more interested in seeing quick results versus adopting a buy and hold mindset, day trading might be an option to consider, though it is higher-risk.

 The Takeaway